eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld/hello-world-publisher-source-code.md

 ```

-We will be using the DDS API and the `HelloWorldData_Msg` type to send data, we therefore need to include the appropriate header files as we did in the subscriber code.
+We are using the DDS API and the `HelloWorldData_Msg` type to send data, therefore, we need to include the appropriate header files as we did in the subscriber code.

 ```
 #include "ddsc/dds.h"